Bourbon County, Kentucky: Politics

 For most of the 20th century Bourbon county was a fairly reliable Democratic county.
 However, since the dawn of the 21st century it has now become a solidly Republican county.

+The county voted "No" on 2022 Kentucky Amendment 2, an anti-abortion ballot measure, by 58% to 42%, and backed Donald Trump with 64% of the vote to Joe Biden's 34% in the 2020 presidential election.